top of page

 Screening and diagnosis are structured so children can start getting help early.
 According to the AAP and other guidelines:

-Standardized screening tools: The AAP recommends specific autism screening at 18 months and 24 months of age.
+• Standardized Screening Tools: The AAP recommends specific autism screening at 18 months and 24 months of age.
 Tools like the Modified Checklist for Autism in Toddlers (M-CHAT-R) are common.

 What Treatments & Supports Help?

-There is no cure for autism, but many interventions, supports and strategies help children thrive.
+There is no cure for autism, but many interventions, supports, and strategies help children thrive.
 Here’s what the evidence supports (referencing the AAP):

-Type of Intervention | What It Is / Why It Helps |
+| Type of Intervention | What It Is / Why It Helps |

-Early Intervention Therapies | Starting supports early (as soon as risk is identified) improves communication, learning, social skills. |
+| Early Intervention Therapies | Starting supports early (as soon as risk is identified) improves communication, learning, and social skills. |

-Behavioral Interventions (ABA, etc.) | Applied Behavior Analysis, structured behavioral therapy, play-based therapy can reduce challenging behaviors and build skills.
+| Behavioral Interventions (ABA, etc.)| Applied Behavior Analysis, structured behavioral therapy, and play-based therapy can reduce challenging behaviors and build skills.
 AAP guidelines include these. |

-Speech Therapy | Many children with ASD benefit significantly from speech/language therapy to develop expressive/receptive language. |
+| Speech Therapy | Many children with ASD benefit significantly from speech/language therapy to develop expressive and receptive language. |

-Occupational Therapy | Helps with fine motor, daily living skills, sensory processing differences. |
+| Occupational Therapy | Helps with fine motor skills, daily living skills, and sensory processing differences. |

-Coexisting Conditions Management | Many autistic kids also have sleep differences, gastrointestinal issues, anxiety/ADHD, etc. Addressing those improves quality of life. |
+| Coexisting Conditions Management | Many autistic kids also have sleep differences, gastrointestinal issues, anxiety, or ADHD.
+Addressing these improves quality of life. |

-Educational Supports | IEPs (Individualized Education Programs), special education services, peer interaction programs. |
+| Educational Supports | IEPs (Individualized Education Programs), special education services, and peer interaction programs. |

 How Parents Can Help

-Talk to your pediatrician if you have concerns.
-They know which screening tools to use and can refer you.
+• Talk to Your Pediatrician: If you have concerns, they know which screening tools to use and can refer you.

-Create routines: structure and predictability can lower anxiety.
+• Create Routines: Structure and predictability can lower anxiety.

 When To Seek Help / Red Flags